-A simpler version of this theorem states just that a "local" solution to (1) on a possibly small time interval $I \subset J$, $\tau \in I$, exists and is unique in the sense that any two solutions x and y must coinside on the intersection of the time intervals I_x and I_y where they are defined.
+A simpler version of this theorem states just that a "local" solution to (1) on a possibly small time interval $I \subset J, \tau \in I$, exists and is unique in the sense that any two solutions x and y must coinside on the intersection of the time intervals I_x and I_y where they are defined.

-Proof of local uniqueness uses the integral form of the problem and the argument with the Grönvall inequality that was in a similar fashion applied two times earlier to linear systems.
+Proof of local uniqueness uses the integral form of the problem and the argument with the Grönvall inequality that was in a similar fashion applied earlier to linear systems.

-The same argument with the Grönvall inequality is used for proving well posedness of the I.V.P., namely that solutions to initial value problem (1) considered as functions of three variables t, τ , ξ : $x(t) = \varphi(t, \tau, \xi)$ are continuous and in fact even locally Lipschitz with respect to all three variables t, τ , ξ .
+The same argument with the Grönvall inequality can be used for proving well posedness of the I.V.P., namely that solutions to initial value problem (1) considered as functions of three variables t, τ, ξ : $x(t) = \varphi(t, \tau, \xi)$ are continuous and in fact even locally Lipschitz with respect to all three variables t, τ, ξ .
+Proof to this property is given in the next lecture.